SchweizerischeBundesbahnen/scion-microfrontend-platform/.github/PULL_REQUEST_TEMPLATE.md

 Please check if your PR fulfills the following requirements:

 - [ ] The commit message follows our [guidelines](https://github.com/SchweizerischeBundesbahnen/scion-microfrontend-platform/blob/master/CONTRIBUTING.md)
-- [ ] Tests for the changes have been added (for bug fixes / features)
+- [ ] Tests for the changes have been added
-- [ ] Docs have been added or updated (for bug fixes and features)
+- [ ] Docs have been added or updated

 ## PR Type